Every single Manchester City title-winning shirt (1936-2023)

 2020/21 - Manchester City Home Shirt

-And we come to today.
 Another City side, another title.
-They were finally beaten to it by Liverpool in an extremely odd 2019/20 season, but they won’t mind now they’ve got it back.
-It’s not been smooth sailing all the way, but this special team doesn't deserve anything less.
+They were finally beaten to it by Liverpool in an extremely odd 2019/20 season but they won’t mind, they got it back.

 Above everything, it's another piece of Manchester City history.